 • Heat a drizzle of oil in pan used for chicken over medium-high heat.
 Add bell pepper and cook, stirring occasionally, until slightly tender, 4-5 minutes. • Add sliced shallot and remaining ginger; cook until softened, 2-3 minutes.

-• Meanwhile, drain mango over a small bowl, reserving 1 TBSP juice (2 TBSP for 4 servings). • Add mango to pan with veggies.
-Cook, stirring, until combined, 30 seconds. • Stir in chili sauce, reserved mango juice, ¼ cup water (1⁄3 cup for 4), and juice from half the lime.
-Bring to a simmer and cook until sauce is slightly thickened, 1-2 minutes. • Turn off heat; stir in half the cilantro and 1 TBSP butter (2 TBSP for 4).
+• Add pineapple and its juice, chili sauce, and juice from half the lime to pan with veggies.
+Bring to a simmer and cook until sauce is slightly thickened, 2-3 minutes.
+TIP: If sauce is too thick, stir in a splash of water. • Turn off heat; stir in half the cilantro and 1 TBSP butter (2 TBSP for 4 servings).
 Season with salt and pepper.

-• Thinly slice chicken crosswise.
-Fluff rice with a fork; stir in 1 TBSP butter and season with salt and pepper. • Divide rice between bowls; top with sliced chicken and saucy veggies.
+• Thinly slice chicken crosswise. • Fluff rice with a fork; stir in lime zest and 1 TBSP butter.
+Season with salt and pepper. • Divide rice between bowls; top with sliced chicken and saucy veggies.
 Sprinkle with remaining cilantro.
 Serve with remaining lime wedges on the side.